HexaEightTeam/mobirise-hexaeight-session-sample-project/README.md

 2. There is a empty content6-f tag below the introduction block titled "Authentication demo".
 If you look at the code using code editor, there are two <divs> added for displaying appname and username
 3. Towards the end of the page you have a custom-script block which contains all the Javascript code for encryption/decryption, protection/dechipher and callback functions.

-** Remember to modify the Client ID and tokenserverurl in th custom script code to point to your application.
+**Remember to modify the Client ID and tokenserverurl in th custom script code to point to your application.**

-Publish the site
+Finally Publish the site !!

-** This demo sample is part of a [this](https://github.com/HexaEightTeam/session-js-spa-https) repository **
+**This demo sample is part of a [this](https://github.com/HexaEightTeam/session-js-spa-https) repository**